Scientific Project Management with Gantt Charts

 What are Gantt charts?

-The importance of Planning
+The importance of planning for scientific project management

 When you start planning a research project you need to carefully think of all the details required for succeeding.
 You need to decide on the project’s time frame and create a proper timeline for each part within the project.
 It is important to be realistic about your time frames and try to leave buffers as sometimes things do not work as planned.
 Today, most laboratories, in pharmaceutical companies or academia, use Electronic Lab Notebooks to document their projects.
 In addition, it is recommended to use Gantt charts to monitor your project progress vs. the plan and to keep your project timeline organized.